 TRADE ACCOUNTS AND TRADE NOTES RECEIVABLE - Such receivables are allocated by reference to the transactions from which the receivables arose, on the basis of the location at which delivery was made in the case of the sale of merchandise or the location at which the services were performed in the case of charges for services rendered or the place where the loan was negotiated in the case of a lending business.
-In the absence of sufficient records of a detailed allocation, the total trade accounts and notes receivable may be apportioned to Louisiana on the basis of the ratio of the amount of merchandise deliveries in Louisiana and charges for services performed in Louisiana during the year to the total amount of merchandise deliveries and charges for services, unless it is apparent that the use of this method produces an unfair and inequitable result.
+In the absence of sufficient records of a detailed allocation, the total trade accounts and notes receivable may be apportioned to Louisiana on the basis of the ratio of the amount of merchandise deliveries in Louisiana and charges for services, unless it is apparent that the use of this method produces an unfair and inequitable result.

 INVESTMENTS IN AND ADVANCES TO A PARENT OR SUBSIDIARY- Investments in and advances to a parent or subsidiary are allocated within and without Louisiana on the basis of the ratio of capital employed in Louisiana by the parent or subsidiary for Louisiana corporation franchise tax purposes.
 The average of the ratios for Louisiana corporation franchise tax purposes (Schedule I of Form CIFT-620) of the parent or subsidiary is applied to the investment in or advances to such parent or subsidiary to determine the amount to be attributed to Louisiana.

-OTHER INVESTMENTS - Notes, accounts, stocks, and bonds other than those described above and the cash surrender value of life insurance are allocated to the state in which they have a business situs, or in the absence of a business situs, to the commercial domicile of the taxpayer.
+OTHER INVESTMENTS - Notes, accounts, stocks, and bonds other than those described above and the cash surrender value of life insurance are allocated to the state in which they have a business situs, or in the absence OF A BUSINESS SITUS, TO THE COMMERCIAL DOMICILE OF THE TAXPAYER.